redwoodjs/redwoodjs-tremor-dashboard-demo/README.md

 A RedwoodJS application that implements a static and dynamic version of Tremor's [Demo Dashboard](https://www.tremor.so/docs/getting-started/demo-dashboard) as seen in their Getting Started documentation.

+### Static and Dynamic

+There is a static data version of the dashboard as well as a dynamic version that pulls from a SQLite database for KPI, SalePeople and CompanyPerformance.

+Scaffolding has been added to edit these datapoints so can be reflected in the dynamic dashboard.

 ## How RedwoodJS setup Tremor

 1. Create a New Redwood App